j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `freefly`

 Toggle freefly mode.
 This is a free flying third-person camera that can be used during demo playback.
-See below for how to control the camera.
+When enabled, the usual inputs will manipulate the camera's position and angle (`+moveleft`, `+moveright`, `+forward`, `+back`, mouse movements, etc).

+If the demo UI is enabled (`cl_demoui 1`) then click and drag with mouse2 to change the camera angle, or bind `+freeflymove` (see below).
+If the demo UI is disabled (`cl_demoui 0`) then mouse movements will effect the camera angle without need for extra key or button presses.

 ##### `+freeflymove` / `-freeflymove`

-Enable movement of the camera in freefly mode.
-When enabled, the usual inputs will manipulate the camera's position (`+moveleft`, `+moveright`, `+forward`, `+back`, mouse movements, etc).
-You'll typically want to bind this to a key, which should be held down to move the camera.
+When using freefly mode with the demo UI, this command makes mouse movements adjust the camera angle.
+Use this as an alternative to mouse2.
+You'll typically want to bind this to a key, which should be held down to adjust the camera angle.

 ##### `freefly_copycam`